Life Review: Why Looking Back Strengthens the Present and the Future

 The starting point for most life review work is simply telling your story — not in a clinical, structured way, but in the way that feels true.
 This might involve talking through key periods of your life chronologically, or it might begin with a particular memory or image that feels significant.
 The psychologist's role is to listen carefully, to ask questions that open things up rather than close them down, and to help you notice what your own story reveals about your values, your strengths, and your patterns.

-Making sense of the harder chapters
+Making sense of the harder chapters: Cognitive Processing Therapy

 Life review does not avoid difficulty.
 It approaches it carefully and at your pace, but it does not pretend that a meaningful life is one without loss, failure, or regret.
-Some of the most important work in life review involves revisiting the harder chapters — not to dwell in them, but to ask: What did this teach me?
+Some of the most important work in life review involves revisiting the harder chapters, not to dwell in them, but to ask: What did this teach me?
 What did I discover about myself that I might not have otherwise?
 What is still unresolved, and what might it mean to find some peace with it?

-Exploring identity across time
+Exploring identity across time: Schema Therapy

 One of the most distinctive features of life review is its attention to identity — not just what happened to you, but who you have been, who you are now, and who you are becoming.
 This involves exploring the roles you have held across your life, the ways your sense of self has shifted, and the stories — some given to you by others, some you have written yourself — that have shaped how you see what is possible for you.